Already losing sight of a New Year’s resolution? Try this technique

 To achieve success, you have to make the goal reachable and connected to what you value.
 As Errey notes, to find meaning, we have to focus on what we really want.

 But what exactly is it that we really want?
-According to Miller, plenty of resolutions fail because they’re not the right ones.
+According to New York Times “Smarter Living” journalist, Jen A. Miller, plenty of resolutions fail because they’re not the right ones.
 And she points to three main reasons for why this happens:

 - It’s created based on what someone else (or society) is telling you to change.